 - Bottle of wine (optional, though highly recommended)

 Step 1: Make the decision to create a piñata masterpiece

 An easy step that is best made in a moment of epiphany on the tube/metro/subway (depending on where you are in the world) during rush hour or late in the evening when the carriages are full of unwanted newspapers.
 In your decision-making euphoria you can then proceed to collect three carriage’s worth of unwanted newspapers in preparation for the making of your piñata, convinced that 20+ newspapers are necessary (only to later discover that four newspapers go a long way – see step 7).

 Step 2: Google ‘how to make a piñata’

-Select the first result that appears and vow to follow these instructions to the letter, fully aware that anyone who’s made one before knows more about it then you do.
-At this point you may also find that the humble llama is a popular piñata shape and quite an easy one to imitate when you break it down into squares and rectangles.
+Select the first result that appears and vow to follow these instructions to the letter, fully aware that anyone who’s made one before knows more about it than you do.
+At this point, you may also find that the humble llama is a popular piñata shape and quite an easy one to imitate when you break it down into squares and rectangles.

 Step 3: Raid your office/home/neighbour’s recycling bins for unwanted cardboard boxes